 The word “cannabinoid” comes from the Cannabis sativa plant.
 It is the only plant on Earth to produce phytocannabinoids.
 The most common compounds are THC and CBD.
 THC is associated with recreational use, while CBD is non-intoxicating.

 The ECS consists of two sets of cannabinoid receptors to which cannabinoids can bind.
 This system of receptors remained invisible to Western medicine for centuries.
 It wasn’t until scientists began to research the cannabis plant that led them to the discovery of the ECS.

-Research into endocannabinoids is still incomplete.
+Research into endocannabinoid "also called endogenous cannabinoids" is still incomplete.
 We don’t know if we have identified all the cannabinoids produced inside the body.
 A full understanding of phytocannabinoids is even less clear.
 Most of the study on phytocannabinoids has focused on THC.
 However, a full inquiry into the effects of THC have been severely limited by legal constraints and politics.
 Also, the predominant delivery method of THC (via smoking dried marijuana flowers) is unconventional in a clinical setting.

 But there’s more to cannabis than THC.
 Other phytocannabinoids, like CBD, in combination with terpenes like β-caryophyllene, have lived too long in THC’s shadow.
 But in the last few years, an explosion of scientific inquiry has begun to unlock the secrets of cannabis and how its components interact with the ECS.

 So, how does CBD communicate with your body’s ECS?
 Studies show CBD to be non-intoxicating and low abuse risk.
 Compared to THC, CBD has virtually no psycho-activity.11,12

 CBD’s impact seems to come from how it interacts with CB2 receptors.13 The more studies done with CBD on cannabinoid receptors, the better our understanding will be of this sensational chemical compound.